 Outcome Decision The development is consistent with the LGIP planning assumptions and is located inside the PIA.
+Trunk infrastructure associated with the development is necessary trunk infrastructure.
+Council may impose a necessary trunk infrastructure condition.
 A necessary trunk infrastructure condition creates a trunk infrastructure funding liability for Council.
 Accordingly, approval must be sought from the Manager Strategic Planning prior to the condition being imposed to ensure alignment with the LGIP.
 The development is not consistent with LGIP planning assumptions and/or is located outside the PIA.
 Trunk infrastructure associated with the development is not necessary trunk infrastructure.
 Proceed to next question in decision tree.